super-sqa/MySQLDockerForLearning/README.md

 ### Dependency
 1. You must have docker installed and running on your local machine.
-2. You must install docker python skd
+2. You must install Python library for the Docker Engine API You can use pip to install the library.
-    You can use pip to install the
+    You find more informtion [here](https://github.com/docker/docker-py)